 Remember, her hormones are all over the place.2 She just gave birth.
 Her body is recovering, and she is running on little sleep.
 She is going through a whole lot.
 Let her cry and be emotional.
 Be there to comfort her and be a shoulder for her to cry on.

-Check in with her regularly to see if she feels she is coping well with the transition into motherhood.
-She may want to speak with other mothers in her community for support and advice.
+Encourage her to seek support from other mothers in the community.
+Also, check in with her regularly to see if she feels she is coping well with the transition into motherhood.
 If she appears to be struggling with her birth experience or becoming a new mom, or you suspect she may have some emotional trauma from it all, lovingly suggest she speak to a professional.

 7. Get Her a Postpartum Massage

-Holding a baby throughout the day and night can build tension in her shoulders and back.3 So, get her a postpartum massage to help her relax.
-This can relieve tension and pain and help her sleep better.4 A massage therapist can come to the house, or she can get out of the house for a relaxing spa day.
+Holding a baby throughout the day and night can build a lot of tension in her shoulders and back.3 So, get her a postpartum massage to help her relax.
+This can relieve tension and pain and help her sleep better.4 The massage therapist can come to the house, or you can have her get out of the house for a relaxing spa day.
 If you want to save money, give her a massage yourself.
 She will love it!

-If the house is messier than normal, don’t make her feel bad about it or pressure her to clean up.
-Instead, you can pitch in and tidy the house if things pile up.
-For instance, you can help vacuum, pick up after the kids’ messes, clean the kitchen, etc.
+Don’t get upset if the house is messier than usual.
+Instead, you can pitch in and tidy up if things are piling up.
+For instance, you might help with the vacuuming, encourage your other kids to pick up their messes, clean the kitchen, etc.

 9. Do NOT Pressure Her for Sex or Any Sexual Acts